Qovery/qovery-client-ws-go/docs/NodeResourceDto.md

 SetCpuMilli sets CpuMilli field to given value.

-### GetEphemeralStorageGib
+### GetEphemeralStorageMib

-`func (o *NodeResourceDto) GetEphemeralStorageGib() int64`
+`func (o *NodeResourceDto) GetEphemeralStorageMib() int64`

-GetEphemeralStorageGib returns the EphemeralStorageGib field if non-nil, zero value otherwise.
+GetEphemeralStorageMib returns the EphemeralStorageMib field if non-nil, zero value otherwise.

-### GetEphemeralStorageGibOk
+### GetEphemeralStorageMibOk

-`func (o *NodeResourceDto) GetEphemeralStorageGibOk() (*int64, bool)`
+`func (o *NodeResourceDto) GetEphemeralStorageMibOk() (*int64, bool)`

-GetEphemeralStorageGibOk returns a tuple with the EphemeralStorageGib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEphemeralStorageMibOk returns a tuple with the EphemeralStorageMib field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEphemeralStorageGib
+### SetEphemeralStorageMib

-`func (o *NodeResourceDto) SetEphemeralStorageGib(v int64)`
+`func (o *NodeResourceDto) SetEphemeralStorageMib(v int64)`

-SetEphemeralStorageGib sets EphemeralStorageGib field to given value.
+SetEphemeralStorageMib sets EphemeralStorageMib field to given value.

 ### GetMemoryMib